HansieNL/dashticz-webserver/README.md

 git pull
 ```

-### Configure Dashticz
+### Configuring Dashticz

-Now it's time to start reading [Dashticz’s documentation](https://dashticz.readthedocs.io) and learn how to configure Dashticz.
+The best is to start reading [Dashticz’s documentation](https://dashticz.readthedocs.io) and learn how to configure Dashticz.